ricefield/84words/_words/46-consider.md

 In [Psalm 119:] 95b the psalmist said, " **I consider Your testimonies."
 To consider the Word is to think it over very carefully.
 Concerning this, we may use the word mull.
 To consider the Word is to mull it over, even to study it and research it** . (_Life-Study of Psalms_, Message 40, p.
 461)

-**Hymns**
+## Hymns

-_ **Hymn 190** _
+### Hymn 190

-1 O Lord, as we consider Thee,
+1. O Lord, as we consider Thee,
 	We worship Thee for all Thou art;
 	Thou art so rich, so wonderful,
     So dear and precious to our heart.

         What Thou art meets our every need!
         Our hearts o'erflow with praise to Thee!
         All our desires Thou dost exceed
         And satisfy continually.

 2Thou art the very God in truth,

 	The God who is both love and light;

 The God who is to us our life,